 I like plain yogurt.
 I know, I’m a weirdo.
 I embrace it.
 So that is what this recipe is: full fat, thick and tart coconut yogurt.
 And using my new love, the Instant Pot.

 Raj and I did a paleo challenge in February with one of our fantastic readers: Aimee.
 I missed cheese and dairy more than anything else.
-Sadly most commercial coconut yogurt has additives like sugar, rice syrup or corn/soy products, making it not very paleo friendly.
-Which left me no choice but to make coconut yogurt myself.
+Sadly most commercial coconut yogurt has additives like sugar, rice syrup or corn/soy products, making it not very paleo-friendly.
+Which left me no choice but to make dairy-free yogurt myself.

 Watch for some dips and dressing springing from this Instant Pot Coconut Yogurt in the future!